PENNYWISEIT/PENNYWISEIT/README.md

  <p align="center">DNI List- Racist, Pro/darkshippers, Fake illnesses, Minors under 13 + Adults over 25, Homophobes, Zoophiles, Ableists/people who mock disabilities for fun, People Who Hate My Fandoms.

-<p align="center">DO.
-NOT.
-INTERACT.
-Sunnysidedowne. i do not like you.

 <p align="center">I really dont like some ships in dandys world but i wont hate on your for liking them, just iwec if you like them, fruitcake/cakefruit, shellyvison, moonflower, dyle and rodger, rodger and glisten.